nudj/server/readme.md

 1. Once inside the container, run `cd [environment]`. e.g. `cd staging`
 1. To get an overview of the docker images' processes, run `sudo docker-compose ps`
 1. Enter `nudjtech` password for the given environment (can be found in 1Password) when prompted
-1. If any of the images have gone down or failed, try attempting a re-release.
+1. If any of the images have gone down or failed, try attempting a re-deploy.
 1. To debug a specific issue with an image, run `sudo docker-compose logs [repo]`
   - e.g. If you got an error on hitting the homepage for `dev.hire.nudj.co`, you might run `sudo docker-compose logs hire` to diagnose the issue.
 1. To diagnose or debug issues further, see: **Full production emulation**